 Staffing updates and tracking

-- Interview scheduling: Instead of going back and forth with a candidate to find a suitable time, recruiters can simply send a link to schedule an interview easily.
-AI virtual assistants could even take over this process to suggest suitable times and liaise with candidates to set an interview up.
+Interview scheduling: Instead of going back and forth with a candidate to find a suitable time, recruiters can simply send a link to schedule an interview easily.
+AI virtual assistants could even take over this process to suggest suitable times and liaise with candidates to set up an interview.

 Automate the first day of work